Janison: Shutdown-threat blame game under way

 Friday at midnight comes the next spending deadline.
 Usually the can is successfully kicked down the road, but there’s so much hue and cry at the moment in the wake of President Donald Trump’s “shithole” comment and bitter denunciations of Democrats that doubts have arisen.

-In tandem, Sen. Tom Cotton (R-Arkansas) issued warnings against his party adversaries as if he was outside the elected establishment.
+In tandem, Sen. Tom Cotton (R-Ark.) issued warnings against his party adversaries as if he was outside the elected establishment.

 As is increasingly the case with top-rung politicians, he relied on Twitter to make news, which allows for no questioning as to fact or requests for elaboration.
 Cotton tweeted: